 - Click Virtual Room Connector, and copy the Token.

-- In the VM interface, paste the Token in the Configuration tab.
+- In the VM interface, click Configure.

-Enabling the Load Balancer
+Enabling the load balancer

 - After the reboot, go back to the Virtual Room Connector tab in the web portal.